murphygroup/CellSegmentationEvaluator/README.md

 Carnegie Mellon University\
 V1.5 January 31, 2024

-## Cell segmentation evaluation approach
 This package implements an approach for cell segmentation evaluation (CSE) that does not rely upon comparison to annotations from humans.
-For this, we defined a series of segmentation quality metrics that can be applied to multichannel fluorescence images.
+For this, we defined a series of segmentation quality metrics that can be applied to multichannel images.
+The metrics are designed mainly for tissue images assuming that (1) there are multiple channels, and (2) there are multiple cell types that are expected to differ in their expression values for the channels.
 We calculated these metrics for 11 previously-described segmentation methods applied to 2D images from 4 multiplexed microscope modalities covering 5 tissues.
 Using principal component analysis to combine the metrics, we defined an overall cell segmentation quality score.

-We also enhanced this tool by defining similar and new metrics to support 3D cell segmentations.
+The individual metrics and the quality score are returned.

-The package can be installed using
+The package supports both 2D and 3D images.
+It can be installed using

 ```bash
 pip install CellSegmentationEvaluator
 ```